AviatrixSystems/Docs/HowTos/firewall_advanced.rst

 Fail Close
 -------------

+Fail Close feature applies to the scenario where there are no firewalls attached to the FireNet gateways.
+Fail Close is disabled by default.

+When Fail Close is disabled, east-west traffic that requires inspection
+can pass through the FireNet gateways without having any attached firewalls, making the FireNet gateway behave as a lookback interface.
+This is useful as it allows you  to isolate and test network connectivity during troubleshooting.

-If you enable Fail Close, FireNet gateway drops all traffic when all firewalls are in Down state.
+When Fail Close is disabled, FireNet gateway drops all traffic when there are no firewalls attached to the FireNet gateways.

 Network List Excluded From East-West Inspection